LouisSavoie/simple-karma/README.md

 - Delete things.
 Don't do this...
 - Admin commands for users with the 'Administrator' permission
 - Users are added to the database when they join the server automatically
+- Thing names in parentheses can have spaces.
+Example: `(SimpleKarma Discord Bot)`

 ## Future Scope